-Our Board of Directors held nine meetings during 2012.
-All of our Directors attended at least 75% of the aggregate of the total number of meetings of our Board of Directors held in 2012, and the total number of meetings held by committees of the Board on which they served during 2012.
+Our Board of Directors held six meetings during 2013.
+All of our Directors attended at least 75% of the aggregate of the total number of meetings of our Board of Directors held in 2013, and the total number of meetings held by committees of the Board on which they served during 2013.
 Our Directors are strongly encouraged to attend the annual meeting of shareholders or the special meeting in lieu of the annual meeting; however, we do not have a formal policy with respect to attendance at that meeting.
-All of our Directors attended the Special Meeting in lieu of the 2012 Annual Meeting of Shareholders held on April 26, 2012.
+All of our Directors then in office attended the Special Meeting in lieu of the 2013 Annual Meeting of Shareholders held on April 25, 2013.

 The Board has three standing committees: The Compensation/Stock Option Committee, the Audit Committee and the Nominating and Corporate Governance Committee.
 Each committee acts according to a written charter approved by the Board.
 The charters are available on our website at www.cognex.com under "Company-Investor Information-Governance."
-Each director who served on a Board committee during 2012 is "independent" as such term is defined in the applicable listing standards of Nasdaq and rules of the SEC.
-The agenda for committee meetings is determined by its Chairman in consultation with the other members of the Committee and management.
-The Committee Chairman reports the actions and determinations of the committee to the full Board on a regular basis.
+Each Director who served on a Board committee during 2013 was "independent" as such term is defined in the applicable listing standards of Nasdaq and rules of the SEC.
+The agenda for committee meetings is determined by its Chairman in consultation with the other members of the committee and management.
+The Chairman reports the actions and determinations of the committee to the full Board on a regular basis.

-The following table provides current and fiscal year 2012 committee membership information for each of the Board committees:
+The following table provides current committee membership information for each of the Board committees:

 Name Compensation/ Stock Option Audit Nominating and Corporate Governance

-Jerald G. Fishman Х Х
+Theodor Krantz Х Х

-Theodor Krantz Х
+Jeffrey B. Miller Х Х

-Jeffrey B. Miller Х
+J. Bruce Robinson Х

 Anthony Sun Х

 Reuben Wasserman Х